orbitalchicken/Roadmap/README.md

         It hangs in the startup-screen, saying it is gathering information on packages.
         Cinnamon 64"

-5 Cosmetic
+4 Cosmetic
 ----------

     - ubiquity icon is missing
     - print test page shows ubuntu logo
     - Please update the plymouth theme, its too outdated to match the awesomeness of cinnamom. yes i am talking about the fade-in of the Mint logo, please give it a new design.
 You can take a look at elementary os Luna’s boot up theme
-    - The part in the installation review of LM where it talks about videos shows the included software are VLC,Totem and Video Codecs, only there is no VLC included preinstalled.
-So you should update the pic to show VLC as featured
     - OMG there is no shutdown plymouth animation!
 I would like the LM logo from the boot to turn back off just like luna

 28 Cinnamon